430058Mauger1/Unit-15-Assignment-2/docs/README.md

 All text will be in the Arial font and should it not be available then Helvetica, or sans-serif fonts.

-I decided to go with design two for my website because for the first design, I would have had to create a separate page for the staff according to client requirements.
+I decided to go with design two for my website because, for the first design, I would have had to create a separate page for the staff according to client requirements.
 I also like this design because of the added navigation capabilities like the search bar, which makes the site easier to navigate.

 ### Selected Company Profile Mobile